t-ogni/OGL3DG/engine/lib/soil/README.md

   *   TGA - Greyscale or RGB or RGBA, uncompressed
   *   BMP - RGB, uncompressed
   *   DDS - RGB as DXT1, or RGBA as DXT5
-  *   Can load an image file directly into a 2D OpenGL texture, optionally performing the following functions:
+  *   Can load an image file directly into a 2D OpenGL DiffuseTexture, optionally performing the following functions:
-  *   Can generate a new texture handle, or reuse one specified
+  *   Can generate a new DiffuseTexture handle, or reuse one specified
   *   Can automatically rescale the image to the next largest power-of-two size
   *   Can automatically create MIPmaps
   *   Can scale (not simply clamp) the RGB values into the "safe range" for NTSC displays (16 to 235, as recommended [here][1])